 Challenge number Detail of challenge 1 If you remove the GRT children from our pupil premium group, this cohort's attainment is inline nationally for reading and maths but below national in writing.
 For this reason, we identify the attainment of progress of children's writing as an area of focus.
-2 Most children eligible for PP make expected progress in reading and maths across the school.
-32% of these children made more than expected progress in reading.
-Whilst 50% of children eligible for PP made expected progress and 21% made more than expected progress in maths, 29% of our cohort eligible for pupil premium did not make expected progress.
+2 The progress in reading and maths for all children is expected and 32% of children made more than expected progress in reading.
+Whilst 50% children made expected progress and 21% made more than expected progress in maths.
+29% of our cohort eligible for pupil premium did not make expected progress.
 3 Social and emotional issues affect a large proportion of our children who qualify for pupil premium and this has an impact upon their progress.
-Behaviour and attitudes of all children is rated as at least good, in our School Self Evaluation.
-However, there remains a great deal of resource and focus on maintaining this and providing all children with opportunities and access to an enriched engaging curriculum regardless of socio-economic, SEND or financial barriers.
-4 Whilst our children eligible for pupil premium who are not GRT have attendance that is in line or better than all other pupils, the attendance of our GRT pupils who are eligible for pupil premium is an area for development.
+Behaviour and attitudes of all children is rated as at outstanding in our recent OFSTED inspection.
+However, there remains a great deal of resource and focus on maintaining this and providing the all children with opportunities and access to an enriched engaging curriculum regardless of socio-economic, SEND or financial barriers.
+4 Whilst our pupil premium children who are not GRT attendance is in line or better than all other pupils, the attendance of our GRT pupils who are eligible for pupil premium is significantly lower.